zachdrummond/code-quiz/README.md

 # code-quiz

+# Pseudocode
+1. Create HTML Layout using Bootstrap
+2. Add Link to CSS, JavaScript, and Bootstrap
+3. Assign id names to buttons
+4. Use JavaScript to target the buttons
+5. Add EventListeners
+6. Change the display for each Question
+7. Add a timer
+8. Save the answers and high scores into local storage

 # 04 Web APIs: Code Quiz

 As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
 Build a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.